tomjoht/learnapidoc/_docs/Testing your documentation/testingdocs_testing_assumptions.md

 Agile testing methods are okay.
 You should definitely act on this feedback.
 But hopefully you can catch errors *before* they get to users.
 The whole point of any kind of quality assurance process is to ensure users get a quality product.

 Additionally, the later in the software cycle you catch an error, the more costly it is.
 For example, suppose you discover that a button or label or error message is really confusing.
 It's much harder to change it post-release than pre-release.
 I particularly hate it when the interface has typos or misspellings that I have to follow in documentation commands just to keep the two in sync.
-(For example, *Click the **Multi tenancy** button.*)
+(For example, "Click the **Multi tenancy** button.")

 ## Enjoyment benefits from testing